Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

 Quantinar has already implemented certain features and collected some statistics.
-To illustrate the dynamics of CredRank algorithm for the platform, we made an experiment including: \begin{itemize} \item Courselet publication as an author \item Courselet enrollment (ordering a courselet as a user) \item Courselet review (grading or commenting a courselet as a user) \item Courselet page view \end{itemize} The graph is created with the contributions \{"courselet", "order", "review", "view"\} and users nodes.
-The weighted edges and weighted nodes are defined respectively in Table \ref{table:edges_weights} and \ref{table:nodes_weights} and an example of such graph is represented in Figure \ref{fig:contrigraph}.
+To illustrate the dynamics of the CredRank algorithm for the platform, we made an experiment using the production SQL dataset from the Quantinar platform and Google Analytics statistics of \href{https://quantinar.com/}{quantinar.com} from the inception date on 2021-09-13 to 2022-10-25.
+This dataset includes the following contributions: \begin{itemize} \item CL publication as an author \item CL order (ordering a courselet as a user, in most cases the CLs are free) \item CL review (grading or commenting on a courselet as a user) \item CL page view \item Course publication as an author \end{itemize} The graph is created with the contributions \{"course", "courselet", "order", "review", "view"\} and user nodes.
+The edge weights and seed-to-contribution minting weights are defined respectively in Table \ref{table:edges_weights} and \ref{table:nodes_weights}.

-Our dataset contains the production SQL dataset from Quantinar platform and Google Analytics statistics of \href{quantinar.com}{quantinar.com} from the inception date on 2021-09-13 to 2022-10-25.

-Thanks to the graph structure defined above, the relative contributions value can be measured over time.
-We can identify various effects.
-In Figure \ref{fig:user_score}, it is clear that the past score have inertia and participate to the new period score, which ensures that yesterday's important contributors still have a high score today even if they are not as active.
+.
+It is worth noticing that publishing a course does not mint any QNAR.
+Indeed, as courses contain courselet(s), only publishing a courselet should mint additional QNAR.
+On top, as Quantinar offers the users to create courses from courselet(s) that they did not author, a possible malicious behavior could appear: creating courses that contain courselet(s) with high reputation to steal it from the original courselet and artificially increase one's QNAR score.
+A simple mechanism to avoid this issue would be to add a new node for any linked courselet that does not have any inbound edge from the original one, but one outbound edge from the linked courselet to its original.
+That way, the instant reward of linking a courselet can only be positive for the original author.

+Finally, we define the following transition probabilities using default values from SourceCred: $\alpha = 0.1$, $\beta = 0.4$, and $\gamma_f = \gamma_b = 0.1$.
+This choice is governed by the aim to guarantee that the score of each contribution is influenced by earlier dependencies and that the score of each contributor has some inertia over time.
+The effect of those parameters on the reputation score has been studied by the SourceCred team (\href{https://hackmd.io/@mzargham/SkY7VvQnV?type=view\#Contextualizing-Cred}{Contextualizing Cred}, \href{https://github.com/sourcecred/research}{github.com/sourcecred/research}) and it is future research in the context of Quantinar.
+However, their impact on the QNAR score can be described analytically.

+Indeed, for any node $v_i$ in the graph, the contribution from a connected parent $v_j$ with score $pr(v_j)$ and $n-1$ nodes between $v_i$ and $v_j$, is bounded by $(1-\alpha)^n pr(v_j)$. $1-\alpha$ corresponds to the rate at which the contribution value propagates itself to neighbors in the graph.
+Thus, decreasing $\alpha$ shifts the credit from the most immediate to further children's contributions.
+A small $\alpha$ is required if one attributes more value to the most foundational work.